 These meetings can be perceived in different ways depending on which company you work for.
 Sometimes they are considered as working meetings and in other cases they are considered rather as a place to share ideas with your collaborator, a “quality moment” where everyone shares their feedback and positive and negative points to work on.

-All this being very subjective, there is no universal guide to make a perfect one-to-one meeting with your collaborator because everyone adapts their operating methods; however, here are some tips to help you make these meetings as effective as possible.
+All this being very subjective, there is no universal guide to make a perfect one on one meeting with your collaborator because everyone adapts their operating methods; however, here are some tips to help you make these meetings as effective as possible.

-Keys to success for the optimal performance of your one-on-one meetings
+Keys to success for the optimal performance of your one on one meeting

 For an optimal performance of your one-on-one meeting, your collaborator should: